 maria.beatrice.coltelli@unipi.it

 Chitin is a very abundant polysaccharide that can be obtained from well-known marine sources (crustaceans), but also from terrestrial sources (mushrooms and insects).
 In the case where animal sources are considered, the material can be obtained by much abundant food or feeding waste.
-The extraction methodologies were not developed with similar technical readiness levels considering the different sources and the further conversion to chitin nanofibrils and chitosan is also under study, enabling the production of products differentiated for their different macromolecular structures and morphology.
+The extraction methodologies were not developed with similar technical readiness levels considering the different sources and the further conversion to chitin nanofibrils and chitosan is also under study, enabling the production of products differentiated for their macromolecular structures and morphology.

 Chitin nanofibrils from sea food sources were used in sanitary, cosmetic and packaging applications, where their anti-microbial properties and good biocompatibility were very useful.
 Chitin from mushrooms and sea food was used as starting material in possible coatings for cellulosic and bioplastic substrates.
 Currently chitin from insects (Hermetia Illucens) is also under study as well as the methodologies for extracting derivatives from it.
 Infrared analysis is an interesting technique to compare chitins, chitin nanofibrils and chitosan from different sources as well as electron microscopy for studying their morphology.